BDC Hamburger Icon

 PayPal

-PayPal has become a top alternative for companies that hire freelancers and contractors.
-Whether you employ one-time, seasonal or part-time workers, PayPal can eliminate the need for paper checks and pay cards.
+PayPal is a popular payment option for businesses that hire freelancers and contractors.
+Whether you work with one-time, seasonal or part-time help, PayPal can eliminate the need for paper checks or payroll cards.

 Paper checks

-Despite the array of digital payment options, paper checks are still widely used among small and midsize businesses.
-These companies lack payroll software and view paper checks as a trusted payment method.
+Despite the rise of digital payment options, paper checks are still widely used among small and midsize businesses.
+These companies may not want to pay for payroll software and likely view paper checks as a trusted and familiar payment method.

 Cash